Train in Vain: Jerry’s Garcia’s Story

 Hold on Tight

 That cavernous hole in his heart was finally being filled.
 “For most of my life I tried to numb the pain of not having a father in my life…to love, guide and direct me,” says Jerry.
-But I know now that the only man I need in my life is Jesus.
-He was trying to tell me that for years and years, but just didn’t listen.
+But I know now that the only father I really need in my life is my Heavenly Father.
+And that’s what Jesus came to reveal.
+He was trying to tell me that for years and years, but I just didn’t listen.
 I had a hard time fully trusting Him.”

 The transition from program to the outside world wasn’t exactly a smooth one for Jerry.
 He made the mistake that some men and women make in program and that’s getting involved in a “rehab romance.”* At the time his wife was still caught in her own addictions, and he just couldn’t see the marriage lasting.
 But as he was contemplating divorcing his wife, the Lord spoke to him, telling him to “hold on tight.”